 Check back here in the months ahead for further details.
-Also, as soon as the details are firmed up a group email will be sent.
+This year's contest will be similar to last year, and to help you start planning, click HERE to go to the SLAPT contest archive page to check out last year's details.
+As soon as plans are firmed up a group email will be sent.
 In addition to the great opportunity for your students to show their Physics prowess in the contest -- which is a great way to practice for the AP and other exams -- there are tentative plans for an event for teachers that will take place while your students are competing.

 May 2014 - SLAPT Planning Meeting for 2014-2015 School Year